S-GRPO: Unified Post-Training for Large Vision-Language Models: Introduction

-Based on this insight, we propose Supervised Group Relative Policy Optimization (S-GRPO), a unified post-training framework tailored for LVLMs.
-S-GRPO introduces a dynamic mechanism: \textit{Conditional Ground-Truth Trajectory Injection (CGI)}.
-During online sampling, if a simple binary verifier detects that the policy has failed to generate any valid trajectories within an exploratory group, S-GRPO conditionally injects the verified ground-truth trajectory into the candidate pool.
-The relative advantage is then computed against this mixed group.
-The injected trajectory acts as a high-advantage anchor, guiding the gradient steeply toward the correct multimodal distribution.
-As the model improves and begins generating correct trajectories autonomously, the CGI mechanism gracefully phases out, allowing training to seamlessly transition from supervised bootstrapping to pure self-exploratory reinforcement learning.
+Based on this insight, we propose Supervised Group Relative Policy Optimization (S-GRPO), a unified post-training framework tailored for LVLMs, introducing a dynamic mechanism: \textit{Conditional Ground-Truth Trajectory Injection (CGI)}.
+During online sampling, if a binary verifier detects that the policy has failed to generate any valid trajectory within an exploratory group, S-GRPO conditionally injects the verified ground-truth trajectory into the candidate pool, and the relative advantage is computed against this mixed group.
+The injected trajectory acts as a high-advantage anchor guiding the gradient toward the correct multimodal distribution; as the model improves, the CGI mechanism gracefully phases out, allowing training to transition from supervised bootstrapping to pure self-exploratory reinforcement learning.
 Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Unified Post-Training Framework}: We formalize S-GRPO, an algorithm that elegantly integrates the objectives of SFT and preference optimization, eliminating the need to choose between isolated paradigms and mitigating catastrophic forgetting in LVLMs. \item \textbf{Mechanism Design}: We propose the Conditional Ground-Truth Trajectory Injection (CGI) strategy, which dynamically solves the exploration cold-start problem in binary-verifier settings by guaranteeing positive learning signals within multi-trajectory updates. \item \textbf{Empirical Performance}: We demonstrate that S-GRPO significantly accelerates convergence in sparse-reward visual domains and achieves superior domain-specific performance while preserving broad general capabilities compared to other methods. \end{itemize}